-Open the menu, then go to Stack Management > Security > Roles for an overview of your roles.
+Open the main menu, then click Stack Management > Roles for an overview of your roles.
 This view provides actions for you to create, edit, and delete roles.

 You can create as many roles as you like.
 Click Create role and

 dev-mortgage because this role is for a developer